 All staff at Lieberman Center, Weinberg Community and designated community-based services, have been provided with appropriate Personal Protective Equipment (PPE) throughout the pandemic, without limitations.
 Those employees working with confirmed or suspected cases are given high levels of PPE, such as N95 masks, shields, etc. See the picture below that illustrates the amount of PPE we have to distribute throughout CJE!

 We have also delivered PPE to clients of Holocaust Community Services and residents in our independent housing buildings.

-Now for some more positive news: Our new independent living community in Deerfield, Tamarisk NorthShore, is nearly complete and residents will be moving into their apartment homes in August.
+Now for some more positive news: As of mid-August, our new independent living community in Deerfield, Tamarisk NorthShore, is open and residents have been moving into their apartment homes.
 The first-floor living room, with a gorgeous fireplace where people will mingle, is furnished and is a sight to behold.
 You can make an appointment for an individual tour now by calling Paisley Valentincic at 847.597.5772.
 There is still time to join our Priority List and select the apartment that best meets your needs.
 Check out the Tamarisk website, www.tamarisknorthshore.com, to learn more and to read about its specific precautions to mitigate the spread of COVID-19.

 We are thankful for your patience, trust and support during this difficult time.
 Hopefully, things are starting to look brighter, but I will continue to stay in touch via our website, eblasts or phone calls to let you know of any significant changes or developments.